 Before we get into all of the before and after photos, here’s a little info about the project…

-Bloggers Heart Habitat (BHH) is a program that was started 2 years ago, by Charlotte, in order to help new Habitat for Humanity home owners furnish and decorate their space (this specific project was completed with the Habitat for Humanity of Eastern Connecticut).
+Bloggers Heart Habitat (BHH) is a program that was started 2 years ago, by Charlotte, in order to help new Habitat for Humanity home owners furnish and decorate their space.
 Habitat does a beautiful job providing deserving families with a new house, and the goal of BHH is to transform the house into a HOME.
 By recruiting other bloggers, designers and d.i.y.ers in the area, Charlotte builds a decorating team, and through brand sponsors and community donations, BHH brings the homeowner’s visions to life.
 After getting a sense of the homeowner’s likes and dislikes, we searched for bargains, put to use our generous donations and transformed thrifted finds.
 In the end, the new homeowners had two fully decorated spaces that fit their personalities and their family's needs.
 And I like to think that we relieved them of some of the stressors of new homeownership.